 At present, generally, the empty property rate applies to the empty part of an apportioned building and the occupied business rate applies to the occupied part.
-The empty part will receive a complete exemption from rates for the first 3 months is it empty (or, for industrial property, the first 6 months).
+The empty part will receive a complete exemption from rates for the first three months is it empty (or, for industrial property, the first six months).
 After the initial rate-free period expires, in most cases the appointment will cease to have effect and the occupied business rate will apply to the whole property.

 Valuation Office Agency